meginks/verb-engine/README.md

 # verb-engine
-This will be an attempt to derive and compare the rules for conjugating verbs in Spanish, French, Italian and Portuguese using Python in a simple, declarative and human-readable way.
+This will be an attempt to derive and compare the rules for conjugating verbs in Spanish, French, Italian and Portuguese using Python in a simple, declarative and human-readable-but-in-code way.

 I started these verb conjugators in separate repositories for each of the following languages, but have since combined them into one here.